 The Virginia-based company analyzes public genealogy databases maintained by law enforcement programs to generate leads in unsolved cases.
 Parabon identified Michael Allan Carbo Jr., then 52, of Chisholm in July 2020 as a potential suspect.
 The investigators surveilled Michael in late July 2020 and stealthily obtained the DNA evidence sent to the BCA laboratory for analysis.
 The laboratory reported a DNA match on July 27, following which the authorities acquired a DNA sample directly from Michael with his consent.

 When the BCA laboratory confirmed Michael’s DNA matched the sample retrieved from the crime scene, he was arrested on June 29, 2020, and charged with two counts of first-degree murder while committing criminal sexual conduct.
 According to the show, he was never a suspect in the initial murder investigation, and the investigators seemed not to have even heard of him.
-They found he was 18 in July 1986 and went to school with Nancy’s children.
+They found out that he was 18 in July 1986 and had gone to school with Nancy’s children.
 He lived within a mile of her residence, though it seemed she did not know him.

 During his August 2022 trial, Michael’s defense argued their client and Nancy had consensual sex and implied one of her acquaintances killed her in a jealous rage after allegedly seeing them engaged in a sexual act.
 However, the court convicted him of all charges and sentenced him to life in October 2022.
 He will be eligible for parole after serving 17 years.
 According to official court records, the 55-year-old maintains his innocence and is serving his sentence at the Minnesota Correctional Facility – Rush City.